tsgates/arch-wiki-markdown/wiki/Awesome.md

 specification like GNOME or KDE.
 However, awesome does provide a few functions for starting programs (in addition to the Lua standard library function os.execute).
-To run the same programs on startup as GNOME or KDE, you can install dex from the AUR and then run that in your rc.lua:
+To run the same programs on startup as GNOME or KDE, you can install dex-git from the AUR and then run that in your rc.lua:

     os.execute"dex -a -e Awesome"